kubernetes/kubernetes/examples/celery-rabbitmq/README.md

 }
 ```

-Running `$ kubectl create -f examples/celery-rabbitmq/rabbitmq-controller.json` brings up a replication controller that ensures one pod exists which is running a RabbitMQ instance.
+Running `$ lmktfyctl create -f examples/celery-rabbitmq/rabbitmq-controller.json` brings up a replication controller that ensures one pod exists which is running a RabbitMQ instance.

 Note that bringing up the pod includes pulling down a docker image, which may take a few moments.
 This applies to all other pods in this example.

 ## Step 3: Fire up Celery

-Bringing up the celery worker is done by running `$ kubectl create -f examples/celery-rabbitmq/celery-controller.json`, which contains this:
+Bringing up the celery worker is done by running `$ lmktfyctl create -f examples/celery-rabbitmq/celery-controller.json`, which contains this:

 ```js
 {